Written by: Rick Benson

 Chaga isn’t fussy – once it’s ready, you can use it however you want.
 However, if you don’t want to store it in a damp place, because you don’t want humidity to get back into the Chaga.
 So you might want to store your Chaga in glass or in a cardboard box in a dry place, away from sunlight.

-If you want Chaga to be ready for quick consumption, you need to prepare either a tincture extract, or powder.
+If you want Chaga to be ready for quick consumption, you need to prepare either a tincture extract or powder.
 These formulations are always ready to use.
-You can read the recipes here, how to store Chaga for consumption.

 Chaga isn’t fussy – once it’s ready, you can use it however you want.